ringcentral/engage-digital-api-docs/docs/webhooks/create.md

 ## Webhook auto disconnection

 To improve webhook management, Engage has a specific mechanism that will control if sent webhook has been acknowledged or not.
 If the endpoint returns error in response to the webhook within the given threshold (e.g. if 75% of requests are failed), we'll send the email notifying that something went unexpected.
-After that, until the situation recovers, we will stop retrying sending webhooks.
-Once everything normalizes, the webhooks will be auto-recovered.
+After that, until the situation recovers, we will stop sending webhooks except for ones that are required for a periodical check of the endpoint.
+Once everything normalizes, the webhooks sending will be auto-recovered.